-How many symptoms does a person need to have to be considered suspect COVID-19?
+3. How many symptoms does a person need to have to be considered a suspect COVID-19 case?
+(Updated 10/27/2020)

-Students and staff exhibiting one or more COVID-like symptoms should be immediately isolated, and evaluated.
-Schools should evaluate each student/staff to determine if this symptom is new or if it is part of an existing condition for this student/staff.
+Students and staff exhibiting one or more COVID-like symptoms are considered suspect cases and should be immediately isolated, and evaluated.
+Schools should evaluate each symptomatic student/staff to determine if this symptom is new or if it is part of an existing condition for this student/staff.

-Our current school policy recommends sending children home with a temperature of 100.0°F or greater.
+4. Our current school policy recommends sending children home with a temperature of 100.0°F or greater.
 The ISBE and CDC guidance both say 100.4°F or greater.
 Which should we use?
+(Updated 10/27/2020)

-For consistency with CDC and Illinois Joint Guidance for Schools, it is recommended that schools use ≥100.4°F as the threshold for fever.
+For consistency with CDC and Illinois Joint Guidance for Schools, it is recommended that schools use 100.4°F or greater as the threshold for fever.

-If the sick person has a known condition causing the symptoms, e.g., allergies, migraine, etc., can this be taken into consideration?
+5. If the sick person has a known condition causing the symptoms, e.g., allergies, migraine, etc., can this be taken into consideration?
+(Updated 10/27/2020)

 Every symptomatic person should be evaluated by their healthcare provider on a case-by-case basis and decisions to test for COVID-19 should be based on their personal health history.
-Diagnostic testing is strongly encouraged whenever an individual experiences COVID-like symptoms as it is possible to have COVID-19 and other health conditions at the same time.
+Each episode of new symptom onset should be evaluated.
+Diagnostic testing is strongly encouraged whenever an individual experiences COVID-like symptoms; it is possible to have COVID-19 and other health conditions at the same time.
 Early diagnosis can prevent further transmission.
 Individuals who have undergone testing should remain home away from others while waiting for COVID-19 test results.